U.S. court fight starts for radical cleric sent from Britain

 NO TRIAL SOON

-While all five defendants were first presented on Saturday before judges in New York and Connecticut, there is little likelihood that a full trial will begin soon.
+While all five defendants made initial court appearances on Saturday before judges in New York and Connecticut, there is little likelihood a full trial will begin soon.

-Some U.S. officials are concerned that their trials could ignite politically motivated debate about security threats and coddling of militants.
+Some U.S. officials are concerned their trials could ignite politically charged debate about security threats and whether militants are being coddled by being tried in civilian courts.

-Yet many experts caution that U.S. civilian courts can and have handled many high profile cases that involved Islamist militants.
+Many experts note that U.S. civilian courts have handled many high-profile cases that involved Islamist militants.

 Government attorneys, who obtained an emergency suspension of her ruling from an appeals court, argued that Forrest's permanent injunction would hurt America's ability to fight wars overseas.